Conakry: History

 In 1970, conflict between Portuguese forces and the belligerent PAIGC independence campaigners in neighbouring Portuguese Guinea (now Guinea-Bissau) spilled into the Republic of Guinea when a group of 350 Portuguese troops and Guinean loyalists landed near the capital Conakry, attacked the city and freed 26 Portuguese prisoners of war held by the PAIGC before retreating, having failed to overthrow the government or kill the PAIGC leadership.

-Camp Boiro, a feared concentration camp during the rule of Sekou Toure, was located in Conakry.
+Camp Boiro, a feared concentration camp during the rule of Sekou Touré, was located in Conakry.

-According to human rights groups, 157 people died during the 2009 Guinea protest when the military junta opened fire against tens of thousands of protesters in the city on 28 September 2009.
+According to human rights groups, 157 people died during the 2009 Guinean protests when the military junta opened fire against tens of thousands of protesters in the city on 28 September 2009.

 Geography

-Originally situated on Tombo Island, one of the Îles de Los, it has since spread up the neighboring Kaloum Peninsula.
+Originally situated on Tombo Island, one of the Îles de Los, the capital was subsequently moved to the neighbouring tip of the Kaloum peninsula, and the expanding urban area has since spread northeastwards to occupy the whole of the peninsula.

 Climate

 According to Köppen climate classification, Conakry features a tropical monsoon climate (Köppen climate classification: Am).
 Conakry features a wet season and a dry season.
 Like most of West Africa, Conakry's dry season is dominated by the harmattan wind between December and April.
 As a result, almost no rain falls in the city during these months.

 Compared to most of West Africa, Conakry's wet season sees an extraordinary amount of rainfall, averaging more than 1,100 mm in both July and August.
 As a result, Conakry's average annual rainfall totals nearly 3,800 mm.
 However, the dry season is still dry, with January and February only receiving 1 mm of rainfall on average.
 Sunshine is lower in the wet season than the dry season, with August receiving the least sunshine and March receiving the most.